ThatsVie/atlas-web_back_end/ES6_promise/README.md

 `5-main.js`: Tests the `uploadPhoto` function by attempting to process a file and logging the result.
 ### Task 6
+`6-final-user.js`: Implements the `handleProfileSignup` function which calls `signUpUser` and `uploadPhoto`, handling their completion with Promise.allSettled.

+`6-main.js`: A script to test the `handleProfileSignup` function, demonstrating how it handles multiple asynchronous operations.

 ### Task 7